posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 - Thrown errors (or rejected Promises) cancel the navigation (same behavior as in a regular navigation guard) and are intercepted by [Vue Router's error handling](https://router.vuejs.org/api/interfaces/router.html#onerror)
 - Redirection: `return new NavigationResult(targetLocation)` -> like `return targetLocation` in a regular navigation guard
 - Cancelling the navigation: `return new NavigationResult(false)` like `return false` in a regular navigation guard
+- Any other returned value is considered as the _resolved data_

 ```ts{1,11,14}
 import { NavigationResult } from 'vue-router'